 What camera settings should I use for night photography?

-- The holy trinity of settings: Namely ISO, aperture, and shutter speed settings.
+- You’ll need to be aware of the holy trinity of settings: Namely ISO, aperture, and shutter speed settings.

-- To reduce noise, you’ll want to use the lowest ISO speed possible on your camera, so that any stars don’t get confused with noise.
+- To reduce noise, you’ll want to use the lowest ISO speed possible on your camera, so that any stars don’t get “eaten” or removed with noise.
 Make sure you check what the best “Base ISO” speed is on your camera, as some of the “LOW” or “L” ISO speeds have lower dynamic ranges.

 - If you want as much as possible in focus set your aperture to f/10 – f/16 on a full-frame camera, f/8 – f/14 on an APS-C camera, and f/5.6 – f/8 on a Micro Four Thirds camera.
 However, be aware that this will result in very slow shutter speeds.
 For those that have a bright, and high-quality lens, you can use it at brighter apertures, such as f/1.4, f/1.8, to f/2.8.